ioof-holdings/redux-subspace/CONTRIBUTING.md

 ### Intention

-The intention of redux-subspace is assist in the integration of (micro-frontends)[https://www.thoughtworks.com/radar/techniques/micro-frontends] into larger web applications.
+The intention of redux-subspace is assist in the integration of [micro-frontends](https://www.thoughtworks.com/radar/techniques/micro-frontends) into larger web applications.

 ### Terminology

-* **Micro-Frontend** - A small piece of functionality embedded into a larger application.
+* **Micro-Frontend** - A small piece of encapsulated functionality embedded into a larger application.
 * **Subspace** - The isolated section of the state tree associated with a micro-frontend.
 * **Parent** - The root application or component integrating the micro-frontend.
 * **Child Component** - An integrated micro-frontend.